rpliszka1987/social-backend-mongo/README.md

 - To view installed NPM Packages visit `package.json`.
 - Make sure you have Insomnia installed on your machine to perform API routes tests (https://insomnia.rest/).

+## Start Application

+- Starting the application is very easy.
+All you need to do is start the Express server which is done using `$ npm start`.
+- Once the server is runing you will get a message in the console. `Connected on localhost:3001`

+## Models

+- This application is made up of two models:
+  1. User model
+  - username, email, thoughts, and friends
+  2. Thought model
+  - thoughtText, createdAt, usernam, and reactions
+- Both models are located in the `/models` directory.

 [Back to Top](#social-media-backend-mongodb)